Small Entity Compliance Guide for the Amendment 80 Groundfish Trawl Fisheries.

 Regulations are in place to minimize bycatch.

-- There are two species of rock sole, northern rock sole and southern rock sole.
+- There are two species of rock sole, northern rock sole and rock sole.

-- Northern rock sole are found in the Bering Sea/Aleutian Islands, and according to a 2018 stock assessment are not overfished and are not subject to overfishing.
+- According to the 2018 stock assessment, this complex is not overfished and not subject to overfishing.

 - On the West Coast, rock sole make up only a small percentage of groundfish harvests.
 Scientists do not formally assess this species so the population status is unknown.